 What if you had the secret to getting through college debt free?
 Would you be willing to share it with them?
 I sure hope so.
 When you are in your twenties, you have a great opportunity to learn about money and follow some great advice.
 Get out your notepad and pencil, because here’s a plan that anyone can follow in order to get through college without any debt.

 If you’re currently in high school, the ACT and SAT are the single most important tests of your life.
 If you score well on these tests, you will not only get accepted into college, you’ll most likely get a free ride!
 This sounds exciting and all, but you’re probably thinking that only the gifted students can score well on this test.
 While it is true that intelligent students do well on these tests, for the most part, the questions are fairly standard from year to year, which means that if you spend the proper time studying, anyone could score well!
-I suggest that all students take a study course in order to get adequately prepared.
+This SAT prep blog can give you some insights about both tests, though I suggest that all students take a study course in order to get adequately prepared.

 If you fall short of a free ride to your desired university, don’t sweat it.
 You can still graduate from there, but it might be wise for you to start at the local community college.
 First of all, classes are much cheaper at a community college, which will make it easier for you to pay for it.
 Second, if you get good grades in your classes, you’ll have another chance to qualify for scholarships at the university.
 Third, if you stick with community college for two years and get your associate’s degree, there may be programs that allow you to get credit for more classes than you actually took when transferring to the university.
 I know it sounds crazy, but it’s true!
 All in all, community college is a wise choice!